dleangen/org.eclipse.sensinact.gateway/docs/source/user-guide/core/models/index.md

 # Models

-Like all software systems, sensiNact is based on models.
+Like all good software systems, sensiNact is based on models.
 What sets sensiNact apart is that, being a a complex [IoT Gateway](../concepts/gateway.md), it doesn't rely on just one single model, but rather incorporates a multitude of models.
 These models are foundational to its architecture and functionality.